arthurprs/sucredb/README.md

 Theoretically you can use Sucredb with any Redis Cluster clients.

-It implements a small subset of Redis commands.
+It implements a tiny subset of Redis commands.
 Only basic Key-Value/Sets/Hashes operations are supported at this point.

 ### Key Value